Amazon Seller vs. Vendor: Which model is right for you?

 Disadvantages

-No "sale & shipping by Amazon" trust component
+No “Sold and shipped by Amazon” trust component

-High effort in customer support, shipping and returns processing
+High costs for customer support, shipping, and returns processingg

 Note

-Any business can register for Amazon Seller Central without a special invitation.
+Any company can register for Amazon Seller Central without a special invitation.
+Using an Amazon agency can significantly speed up the registration process.

 Amazon Vendor

-Amazon's Vendor program is generally aimed at larger manufacturers, brands, as well as sellers and is open by invitation only.
-Compared to the Seller model, there is a significant difference in the relationship with Amazon.
-As a Vendor, you act more like a supplier and sell the goods in large quantities directly to Amazon.
+Amazon's Vendor Program is generally aimed at larger manufacturers, brands, and sellers, and is only open by invitation.
+Compared to the seller model, there is a significant difference in the relationship with Amazon.
+As a vendor, you act more like a supplier and sell goods in large quantities directly to Amazon.
 Amazon, in turn, offers the products under its own name on the platform.
-After the goods are transferred to Amazon, Amazon is solely responsible for shipping, selling, and providing customer support to end users.
+Once the goods have been handed over to Amazon, Amazon is solely responsible for shipping, sales, and customer support to end customers.

 Advantages

-High sales potential and trust through "Sale & Shipping by Amazon".
+High sales potential and trust through “Sold and shipped by Amazon”

 Returns and shipping are handled by Amazon